helmfile/vals/README.md

 ### AWS

-There are three providers for AWS:
+There are four providers for AWS:

 - SSM Parameter Store
 - Secrets Manager